 Phi Beta Kappa (ΦΒΚ) stands for Φιλοσοφία Βίου Κυβερνήτης or in Latin letters Philosophia Biou Cybernētēs, which means "Love of wisdom is the guide of life."

 Selection for membership into Phi Beta Kappa remains the most prestigious nationally and internationally recognized honor for scholastic attainment.

 To be eligible for consideration for Phi Beta Kappa, you must be a student in the College of Arts & Sciences and either a:

-- Junior who has completed at least four semesters at Cornell (Junior year abroad and Washington semester count as Cornell terms) and has a GPA within the top 3 percent of those who meet the semester requirements; or a
+- Junior who has completed at least four semesters in residence at Cornell (Cornell in Washington and study abroad are included as semesters in residence) and has a GPA within the top 3 percent of those who meet the semester requirements; or a

-- Senior who has completed at least six semesters at Cornell (Junior year abroad and Washington semester count as Cornell terms) and has a GPA within the top 10 percent of those who meet the semester requirement.
-After graduation, if your eighth term brings your GPA above the minimum set for the top 7 percent after seven semesters, you may also be eligible.
+- Senior who has completed at least six semesters in residence at Cornell (Cornell in Washington and study abroad are included as semesters in residence) and has a GPA within the top 7 percent of those who meet the semester requirement.
+After graduation, if your final term brings your GPA above the minimum set for the top 7 percent, you may also be eligible.

 Note that only Cornell grades are considered.

 If you have any questions regarding the selection of students to Phi Beta Kappa, please contact:

 President, Theta of New York Chapter of Phi Beta Kappa